Slade: Aftermath and later years (1993–present)

 Slade II was formed in 1992 by Hill with Powell and three other musicians - Craig Fenney (bass), Steve Makin (guitar) and Steve Whalley (lead vocals and guitar).
 The suggestion to call the group Slade II came from Holder, but Lea was not happy with the Slade name being used at all.
 The group's name was only shortened to Slade again ten years later.
 Working solidly on the UK theatre circuit during the winter months and throughout Europe the rest of the year, the band released one studio album in 1994 entitled Keep on Rockin', which featured Steve Whalley on vocals.
 The album was not successful, nor were the singles "Hot Luv" and "Black and White World".
-The band have seen many line-ups (including Dave Glover on bass, plus Mal McNulty on guitar and vocals and John Berry on bass and vocals) but Hill and Powell have remained constant throughout.
+The band have seen many line-ups (including Dave Glover on bass, plus Mal McNulty on guitar and vocals and John Berry on bass and vocals) but Hill has remained constant throughout.

 Slade were reunited for two events during 1996: the funeral of long-time Slade manager Chas Chandler and an episode of the television show This Is Your Life which featured Holder as the subject.
 Also in 1996, a compilation entitled The Genesis of Slade was released, which contained rare and some previously unreleased material from The Vendors, Steve Brett & The Mavericks and The 'N Betweens.
 During 1997, a new Slade compilation, Feel the Noize – Greatest Hits, reached number 19 in the UK, while in the following year, a remix of "Merry Xmas Everybody", released under the name Slade Vs. Flush, made number 30.

 In 1999, BBC One broadcast a newly made documentary on the band, titled It's Slade, which featured new interviews with all four members of the band, along with various other musical artists and celebrities such as Ozzy Osbourne, Noel Gallagher, Status Quo, Toyah Willcox and Suzi Quatro.
 It was narrated by Radio One's Mark Radcliffe.
 In 2000, Holder was appointed as a Member of the Most Excellent Order of the British Empire for his services to music and his voice was famously recorded for lift announcements at the Walsall New Art Gallery.

 In 2002, Slade II shortened their name to Slade and re-released their album Keep on Rockin' with a handful of new tracks included, retitled Cum on Let's Party.
 The band also released two new singles, titled "Some Exercise" and "Take Me Home".
 Both singles were released in Belgium through Virgin Records.
 In 2003, incarcerated serial killer Rosemary West announced her engagement to bassist Dave Glover.
 The supposed engagement was called off shortly afterwards and Glover was summarily fired from Slade by Dave Hill.
 Glover admitted having written to her about the case, but denied any romantic involvement.
 An American compilation was released by Shout!
 Factory in 2004, titled Get Yer Boots On: The Best of Slade.